UBC-CS/cpsc330-2021W2/README.md

 HW3 is out and due next Wednesday, February 2nd at 11:59 PM.
 Please review the important update regarding this homework on [Piazza](https://piazza.com/class/ky0j51i4ud64t5?cid=110). **You are no longer allowed to submit in pairs for this homework.**

+HW2 grades and solution are available.
+You have 1 week (until next Saturday) to submit regrading requests.

 ## Introduction